HRRLW/CSCI4521/Project_Proposal.md

 This project focuses on two primary research questions:

-1. How do neural network models (LSTM) compare with ensemble tree-based models (Random Forest) in predicting next-day stock price movements?
+1. How do deep sequential models (LSTM) compare with traditional ensemble models (Random Forest) in predicting next-day stock price movements?
+This comparison will highlight fundamental differences in how these models process financial data: LSTM emphasizes temporal dynamics within sequences, while Random Forest excels at discovering non-linear relationships between features.

 2. Which data source (technical indicators, economic data, or news sentiment) contributes most significantly to prediction accuracy?